codyilardo/codyilardo.github.io/_posts/2020-08-07-rec-reading.md

 ---

 ## About
 This list is updated regularly.
-I have either read these works, am about to read them, or know enough of thier impact to give a recommendation.
-Feel free to reach out to me to discuss any of these works.
+I have either read these works or am about to read them.
+Feel free to reach out to me to discuss any of these.
 Also, I am interested in trades or purchases if you have any related works in the below-listed fields.

 ## Bibles